SpinalHDL/SpinalDoc/spinal/getting_started.md

 - In the project (Intellij project GUI), right click on `src/main/scala/MyCode/TopLevel.scala` and select "Run MyTopLevel"

 Normally, this must generate the output file `MyTopLevel.vhd` in the project directory which corresponds to the most [most simple SpinalHDL example](#example).

+## The Makefile way {#makeWay}
+A template project that can be used via a makefile is available [there](https://github.com/SpinalHDL/SpinalBaseProject/tree/makefile) <br>
+To use it you have to :

+- Either clone or download that repository
+- Open a shell in its root
+- Execute the `make run` command

 ## A very simple SpinalHDL example {#example}
 The following code generates an `and` gate between two one bit inputs.